 Or for Williams Companies:

-ROCE can be useful when making comparisons, such as between similar companies.
-Using our data, Williams Companies’s ROCE appears to be significantly below the 5.6% average in the Oil and Gas industry.
-This performance could be negative if sustained, as it suggests the business may underperform its industry.
+When making comparisons between similar businesses, investors may find ROCE useful.
+In this analysis, Williams Companies's ROCE appears meaningfully below the 7.5% average reported by the Oil and Gas industry.
+This could be seen as a negative, as it suggests some competitors may be employing their capital more efficiently.
 Regardless of how Williams Companies stacks up against its industry, its ROCE in absolute terms is quite low (especially compared to a bank account).
-Readers may wish to look for more rewarding investments.
+It is likely that there are more attractive prospects out there.

-It is important to remember that ROCE shows past performance, and is not necessarily predictive.
+Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
 ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
-This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
-Remember that most companies like Williams Companies are cyclical businesses.
+ROCE is only a point-in-time measure.
+We note Williams Companies could be considered a cyclical business.
 What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Williams Companies.

-How Williams Companies’s Current Liabilities Impact Its ROCE
+Do Williams Companies's Current Liabilities Skew Its ROCE?

 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).